Non Functioning Pituitary Adenomas

-Surgery is the best form of treatment if your tumor is causing symptoms and the only way to achieve a cure.
-Your surgeon will gain access to your pituitary gland using the transsphenoidal approach—so named because the route your surgeon takes crosses, or transects, your sphenoid bone.
-This bone is located behind your nose mostly within your skull.
+Surgery is the best form of treatment and the only way to achieve a cure.
+Your surgeon will gain access to your pituitary gland using the transsphenoidal approach—so named because the route your surgeon takes uses the sphenoid sinus.
+This natural openings in your body can be used by surgeons to make the surgery less invasive.
+This bone is located behind your nose, mostly within your skull.

-Using precise surgical instruments, your surgeon will make an incision through your nasal cavity to create an opening in your sphenoid bone.
-Once your surgeon gains access to your sphenoid sinus (the air-filled area behind the sphenoid bone), further incisions will be made until a hole is created in the sella turcica—the bone that cradles and protects your pituitary gland.
+Using precise surgical instruments, your surgeon will enter your nasal cavity and create an opening in your sphenoid bone.
+At Barrow, our surgeons do not make any external incisions on your face, and you will not have any bruising.
+Once your surgeon gains access to your sphenoid sinus (the air-filled area behind the sphenoid bone), further openings will be made until a hole is created in the sella turcica—the bone that cradles and protects your pituitary gland.

 Once your tumor appears in the operative field, removal of the tumor can proceed.
-Your surgeon will use magnification to distinguish normal pituitary tissue from the nonfunctioning pituitary tumor.
+Your surgeon will use high magnification to help distinguish normal pituitary tissue from the tumor.

-Both surgeries aim to minimize trauma to the tissue surrounding your pituitary gland while facilitating a speedy recovery with as little pain or discomfort as possible.
-Each technique has its own inherent advantages and disadvantages, and your surgeons will work with you to help determine which is the best fit for you.
+The surgery aims to minimize trauma to the tissue surrounding your pituitary gland while facilitating a speedy recovery with as little pain or discomfort as is possible.

-Most patients are able to return home the day after their surgery for removing a nonfunctioning pituitary tumor, and nasal packing is seldom required.
+Most patients are able to return home the day after their surgery.

-There is no way to mediate the growth of nonfunctioning pituitary tumors through medical therapy.
+There is no effective way to slow the growth of nonfunctioning pituitary tumors by taking medication.